GRAAL-Research/deepparse/README.md

 1. [Docker Engine](https://docs.docker.com/engine/install/)
 2. [Docker Compose](https://docs.docker.com/compose/install/linux/#install-using-the-repository)

-Also, you can monitor your application usage with [Sentry](https://sentry.io) by setting the environment variable `SENTRY_DSN` to your Sentry's project
-DSN.
-There is an example of the .env file in the root of the project named `.env_example`.

 Once you have Docker Engine and Docker Compose installed, you can run the following command to start the FastAPI application: